mikegcoleman/docker101-linux/README.md

 ### Clone the Lab GitHub Repo
 All of the exercises will be done in the console window on the right of ths screen.

-1. In the Linux VM clone the demo GitHub repo
+1. In the Linux console clone the demo GitHub repo

 ```
 	git clone https://github.com/mikegcoleman/docker101-linux